Want to help out or contribute?

 7. Calculate the mean and median BMI according to the grouping to determine the difference in BMI between age classes and sex.

-9. Add and commit changes to the Git history with the RStudio Git interface (Ctrl-Shift-P, then type “commit”).
+9. Add and commit changes to the Git history with the RStudio Git interface using Ctrl-Alt-M or with the Palette (Ctrl-Shift-P, then type “commit”).

 Click for the solution.
 Only click if you are struggling or are out of time.